gregermendle/vuera/README.md

 ## Use cases

-- 👨‍👩‍👧 Using both Vue and React in one app
+- 👨‍👩‍👧 Using both Vue and React in one app (Uh, yea please don't do this)
-- 🏃 Migrating from React to Vue or from Vue to React
+- 🏃 Migrating from React to Vue or from Vue to React (Only this...
+Please.)

 ## Installation